Guardians vs. Brewers Player Props Betting Odds

-Christian Yelich and Jose Ramirez are among the players with prop bets for the taking when the Milwaukee Brewers and the Cleveland Guardians square off at Progressive Field on Friday (beginning at 7:10 PM ET).
+Oddsmakers have listed player props for Jose Ramirez, Christian Yelich and others when the Cleveland Guardians host the Milwaukee Brewers at Progressive Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!